 Step 6.
 Configure Firewall.

-In case of OS firewall enabled on your server then provide access to port 80 and 443 to be accessed from outside the network:
+In case of OS firewall is enabled on your server then provide access to ports 80 and 443 to be accessed from outside the network:

 sudo firewall-cmd --permanent --add-service=http sudo firewall-cmd --permanent --add-service=https sudo firewall-cmd --reload

 Step 7.
 Accessing the Backdrop CMS Web Interface.

 Once successfully installed, Backdrop will be available on HTTP port 80 by default.
 Open your favorite browser and navigate to

 http://backdrop.your-domain.com and follow the on-screen instructions to complete the installation.